karroge10/Movie-Survey-Form-Website/README.md

-### Welcome to Movie Survey Form Website
+# Movie Survey Form Website

+Movie Survey Form is a website that lets you fill out a form about your movie preferences.

-##This is my second website project in the FreeCodeCamp Responsive Web Design course.
+This is my second project in the Responsive Web Design course at FreeCodeCamp.

-##DETAILS
+## Details

-#It utilizes features like input fields for text, email, number (in a certain range), radio buttons, checkboxes, submit button.
+The website utilizes features like input fields for text, email, number (in a certain range), radio buttons, checkboxes, submit buttons.

-#The website is also optimized for mobile devices using media queries.
+The website is also optimized for mobile devices using media queries.

-### Support or Contact

-Have any suggestions or interesting on working with me?
-My email is karroge10@gmail.com.
+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.